Professional Bull Rider

 How hard is it to get a bull rider to notice you out of all those women?
 Is there a possibility i could date a bull rider

-Asked by Buckle_bunny almost 9 years ago
+Asked by Buckle_bunny about 9 years ago

 Are bull riders tested for steroid or drug use?

-Asked by Rachel over 8 years ago
+Asked by Rachel almost 9 years ago

 I'm 6'2 and soon 190 but after I'm done with my training I'll be down to 175 can I bull ride or to big